gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 **[Shai-Hulud Worm Campaign](https://blog.pypi.org/posts/2025-11-26-pypi-and-shai-hulud/) (November 2025)**: A
 cross-ecosystem worm primarily targeting npm that also hit PyPI because monorepo setups store credentials for both registries.
 Attackers compromised npm accounts and exfiltrated long-lived PyPI tokens from GitHub repository secrets.
-PyPI proactively revoked exposed tokens and recommended using [zizmor](https://docs.zizmor.sh/) for auditing GitHub Actions workflows.
+PyPI revoked exposed tokens and recommended using [zizmor](https://docs.zizmor.sh/) for auditing GitHub Actions workflows.

-These aren't theoretical attacks.
+These are not theoretical attacks.
 They happened to real projects with millions of users.
 If you discover a malicious package on PyPI, you can report it through [PyPI's security reporting system](https://pypi.org/security/).

 ### The Hidden Dependency Problem

-When you install Flask, you're not just getting Flask.
-Here's the full dependency tree:
+When you install Flask, you get more than Flask.
+The full dependency tree:

 ```bash
 # Install Flask